 As a result, Quorn is pleased to announce its ongoing plans to eliminate unrecyclable black plastic from its products.
 Since April 2018, black plastic has been phased out of the majority of Quorn packaging, including some of its bestselling products such as chilled Quorn Mince and Pieces.
 In June 2018, in-store packaging of the vast majority of the chilled range will move to white and opaque recyclable plastics.
 This change will replace 297 tonnes of black plastic with clear and opaque, recyclable alternatives, supporting the WRAP initiative against unsustainable packaging.

-Quorn, the brand that offers a delicious, nutritious protein source, is highly sustainable, with products like Quorn Mince producing 90% less GHG emissions, 90% less land usage and 90% water usage than the beef mince equivalent.
-The brand, which is exported globally to 20 different markets, is aiming to phase out the remainder of black plastics in its Deli range (which accounts for approximately 10% of all chilled products) before the end of 2018 and is currently in late-stage discussions and testing with suppliers to ensure this process takes place smoothly and swiftly.
+Quorn, the brand that offers a delicious, nutritious protein source, is highly sustainable, with products like Quorn Mince producing 95% less GHG emissions, 94% less land usage and 92% water usage than the beef mince equivalent.
+The brand, which is exported globally to 20 different markets, is black plastic free because it is impossible to recyle black plastic in the UK.
 As the first global meat alternative brand to be awarded the Carbon Trust’s Carbon Footprint, this initiative will also improve the brand’s sustainable credentials further.

 Quorn Foods CEO, Kevin Brennan said “As a founding signatory of WRAP’s UK Plastic Pact, we are very excited to announce this positive change towards increased sustainability of our products.
 Moving so quickly to remove black plastic is a significant challenge, but one that, as a sustainable company, we view as being of the utmost importance.
 We view this as the right thing to do, despite the six-figure cost.